 - The synergy of the JP with the 2016-2020 UNSDCF, particularly with the Area of Cooperation on "Protection and universal access to essential services" has been key to promoting the internal coherence of the UN System.
-As the Program products remain relevant within the framework of the 2021-2025 UNSDCF, particularly in the Social Protection and Governance dimensions, the results continue to be sustainable in this regard. - The joint identification of a central topic in the national agenda related to the SDGs, the collaborative design of the programmatic and financial proposal, and the coordinated implementation of the activities, have consolidated the complementarity between the agencies involved, optimizing the quality of the results, while avoiding the superposition of efforts. - This convergence of technical capabilities allowed the UN System to act swiftly and efficiently, providing a coordinated and comprehensive response to government counterparts.

-III.
-Plan for the final phase of implementation
+As the Program products remain relevant within the framework of the 2021-2025 UNSDCF, particularly in the Social Protection and Governance dimensions, the results continue to be sustainable in this regard. - The joint identification of a central topic in the national agenda related to the SDGs, the collaborative design of the programmatic and financial proposal, and the coordinated implementation of the activities, have consolidated the complementarity between the agencies involved, optimizing the quality of the results, while avoiding the superposition of efforts. - This convergence of technical capabilities allowed the UN System to act swiftly and efficiently, providing a coordinated and comprehensive response to government counterparts. - The coordinated work between the UN agencies, facilitated by the Coordination Unit, and the design of a JP that strengthens intersectoral and interinstitutional policies on early childhood and care, promoted, at the same time dialogue and articulation between the different ministries and between the government levels. - In a new context, such as the COVID 19 pandemic and the change in authorities at the beginning of implementation, the generation of evidence, through studies and research, has been essential to obtain an accurate diagnosis of the various factors that affect early childhood policies and the care system, to inform decision-making and to generate the necessary adjustments to the actions and activities defined in JP for the achievement of the expected results. - The consolidation of intersectoral institutional structures, through the Early Childhood Boards at the provincial and municipal levels, has been key to promoting a comprehensive approach to early childhood, which is sustainable over time, beyond the implementation period of the program.